Skye P. Marshall

-Skye P. Marshall is an American film and television actress.
-She is best known for playing Olympia Lawrence in the critically acclaimed CBS legal drama Matlock (2024–present), for which she was nominated for a Critics' Choice Award and a Gotham Award.
-Marshall previously played Kara Fowdy on Black Lightning (2018), Mambo Marie on the Chilling Adventures of Sabrina (2020), and Dr Lex Trulie on the CBS medical drama Good Sam (2022).
+Skye P. Marshall is an American actress.
+She is best known for playing Olympia Lawrence opposite Kathy Bates in the critically acclaimed CBS legal drama Matlock (2024–present).
+For this role, she has received nominations for two Critics' Choice Television Awards for Best Supporting Actress in a Drama Series, as well as nominations for a Gotham Television Award and an Astra Television Award.

+Marshall’s feature work includes comedic thriller Coup!, opposite Peter Sarsgaard and Billy Magnussen, which premiered at the 2023 Venice Film Festival, as well as Qasim Basir’s critically acclaimed Sundance pic To Live and Die and Live.

+Marshall's other television roles include Mambo Marie on Netflix's Chilling Adventures of Sabrina (2020), Kara Fowdy on the CW/Berlanti Productions superhero series Black Lightning (2018), and Dr Lex Trulie on CBS' medical drama Good Sam (2022).

+In addition to the screen work, Marshall is a veteran of the United States Air Force.

-Early life
+Early life and education

-Marshall was born and raised in Chicago, and attended Northeastern Illinois University.
-She served in the United States Air Force and after completing her service, worked a corporate job in New York City while training at Stella Adler Studio of Acting and the Broadway Dance Center.
-She later moved to Los Angeles in pursuit of an acting career.
+Marshall was born and raised in Chicago.
+After high school, she attended Hampton University for one year, before joining the United States Air Force.
+After completing her service, Marshall returned to Chicago where she graduated from Northeastern Illinois University, with honors, earning a Bachelor of Arts degree, majoring in Communication, Media & Theatre (CMT Program).
+She then moved to New York City to work at a pharmaceutical marketing firm, while also training at the Stella Adler Studio of Acting and the Broadway Dance Center.
+She later left her corporate job and moved to Los Angeles to pursue an acting career.

 Career

+Film

-Marshall appeared as Towanda Braxton in the 2016 musical biopic Toni Braxton: Unbreak My Heart.
-That year she appeared alongside Josh Duhamel, Al Pacino and Sir Anthony Hopkins in the thriller Misconduct.
-She had a recurring role on ABC series The Fix.
+Marshall's first major film role was as Towanda Braxton in the 2016 musical biopic Toni Braxton: Unbreak My Heart.
+That year she also appeared alongside Josh Duhamel, Al Pacino and Sir Anthony Hopkins in the thriller Misconduct.
+She later went on to appear in the 2018 war drama film Indivisible.
+In 2022, she shot the dark comedy film Coup! with Peter Sarsgaard, Billy Magnussen and Sarah Gadon.
+In 2023, she appeared in Qasim Basir's semi autobiographical film To Live and Die and Live.

-She had roles in NCIS and Grey's Anatomy prior to appearing in the 2018 war drama film Indivisible.
-Her television credits also include Black Lightning and Chilling Adventures of Sabrina.
-In 2021, she joined the cast of family medical drama Good Sam alongside Jason Isaacs.